Who is my car insured with?

 I’ve been involved in an accident, how do I find out the other party’s insurance details?

-If you’re trying to find out who somebody else is insured with because you’ve been involved in an accident the Motor Insurance Database (MID) has created a useful website you can access from your smart phone.
+If you’re trying to find out who somebody else is insured with because you’ve been involved in an accident you can use the Motor Insurance Database (MID) but there is a £4 administration fee.

 1. Visit askMID.com